dispersionlab/gitshow11/README.md

 ### First-time participants, do this first:
 1. Sign up for a free account with VCV Rack. [https://vcvrack.com/](https://vcvrack.com/) This is necessary to acquire the free 'prototype' plugin, which we use for developing code.
 2. Download and install VCV rack. [https://vcvrack.com/](https://vcvrack.com/)
-3. Add the free Prototype plugin to your account [https://vcvrack.com/plugins.html#prototype%20VCV](https://vcvrack.com/plugins.html#prototype%20VCV)
+3. Open the [VCV Rack Plugin Manager](https://vcvrack.com/plugins.html) and add the following free plugins:
+	- VCV Prototype
+	- VCV Recorder
+	- Befaco

 ## the gitshow process